jimhigson/oboe.js-dissertation/markdown/3_Background.md

 }
 ~~~~

-One weakness in this means of drilling down is that the code making the
+One weakness of this method for locating resource parts is that the code making the
-inspection is quite tightly coupled to the precise structure of the
+inspection is coupled to the precise structure of the
 thing that it is inspecting.
 Taking the above example, if the resource
 being fetched were later refactored such that the town concept were
 changed to a fuller address structure as a street-town-county-country